June 3, 2019

 - La Ultima Croqueta.
 We always make sure to get some croquetas whenever we visit.
 A croqueta is a breadcrumb fried food roll stuffed with a various variety of food, from potatoes to fish to meat.
 The famous Spanish one is filled with jamon or ham.
 This croqueteria makes the most delicious gourmet croquetas that are both yummy and filling.
 You won’t regret your choice.

 Mercado Lonja del Barranco Hours: 11AM till Midnight

 The Mercado Barranco opens at 11am, which is still breakfast time in Spain :-).
 The Spanish typically have something light upon awakening, maybe a coffee and small pastry.
 At 11am or thereabouts, they have the almuerzo which is more often than not, a Spanish baguette slathered in a tomato paste, something l haven’t been able to get used to.

 When the sun goes down, it’s very nice to seat in one of these comfy chairs and watch people strolling or jogging by along the river.
 This view is from the back of the Mercado Barranco where the Sojo Terraza is.

 Ready to check out Seville?

 After dining on tapas, l recommend going out the back and taking a stroll along the river.
-Make sure you have comfortable shoes as you can make it a long walk if you want.
+Make sure you have comfortable walking shoes as you can make it a long walk if you want.
 There is plenty of shade, and the view of the Guadalquivir river is picturesque.
 There are usually sightseeing cruise boats passing by, plenty of joggers and entertainers.
 On weekends, the Mercado Barranco is open till 2AM, otherwise till midnight.
-It is always a good idea to check their Facebook page because they often have artist performances and other special events.
+It is always a good idea to check their site because they often have artist performances and other special events.